Jocelynne Scutt

 Jocelynne Annette Scutt AO (born 8 June 1947) is an Australian feminist lawyer, writer and commentator.
-She is one of Australia's leading human rights barristers, was instrumental in reform of the laws on rape and domestic violence, and has served as Anti-Discrimination Commissioner of Tasmania and as a judge on the High Court of Fiji.
+One of Australia's leading human rights barristers, she was instrumental in reform of the laws on rape and domestic violence, and has served as Anti-Discrimination Commissioner of Tasmania and as a judge on the High Court of Fiji.

 Career

 Jocelynne Scutt was born in Perth, Western Australia.
 She graduated in law from the University of Western Australia in 1969 and undertook postgraduate studies in law at the University of Sydney, at both Southern Methodist University and the University of Michigan in the United States, and Cambridge University in England.

 Scutt has worked with the Australian Institute of Criminology and as director of research with the Legal and Constitutional Committee of the parliament of Victoria.
 From 1981 to 1982 she worked at the Sydney Bar and then was Deputy Chairperson of the Law Reform Commission, Victoria.
 In 1986 she returned to private practice in Melbourne.
 She served as the first Anti-Discrimination Commissioner of Tasmania from 1999 to 2004.
 In 2007 she accepted a judicial post on the Fiji High Court.